Holographic Schwinger effect and electric instability with anisotropy

 Overall, our numerical calculation displays consistent results.
 First, for fixed electric field, the potential analysis reveals the potential barrier in parallel case is suppressed by the anisotropy while it is enhanced in the perpendicular case.
-Correspondingly, the associated quark production rate increases/decreases in the parallel/perpendicular case, since potential barrier always hinders the pair production.
-And this conclusion agrees with the behavior of the quark potential in our anisotropic background studied in \cite{key-21}, in which the quark tension increases/decreases in the perpendicular/parallel case.
-Second, when the flavor brane is introduced, we find that while the vacuum decay rate behaves differently at small electric field, it indicates similar behaviors of dependence on the anisotropy as the quark production rate in the perpendicular/parallel case respectively.
-And we believe this is a parallel approach to verify the dependence on the anisotropy of the production rate via holography.
+And this behavior is in partly qualitative agreement with the numerical evaluation in the bottom-up holographic approach of the anisotropic Schwinger effect in \cite{key-21+1}.
+Correspondingly, in our current work, the associated quark production rate increases/decreases in the parallel/perpendicular case, since potential barrier always hinders the pair production.
+And this conclusion agrees with the behavior of the quark potential in our anisotropic background studied in \cite{key-21}, in which the quark tension increases/decreases by the presented anisotropy in the perpendicular/parallel case.
+Second, when the flavor brane is introduced, we find that while the vacuum decay rate behaves differently at small electric field, it indicates similar behaviors of the dependence on the anisotropy as the quark production rate in the perpendicular/parallel case respectively.
+So we believe this is a parallel approach to verify the dependence on the anisotropy of the production rate via holography.
 Finally the V-A curve shows us a straightforward conclusion that is $\sigma_{\perp}/\sigma_{\parallel}$ is always smaller than one with the anisotropy.
-This conclusion is in qualitative agreement with the phenomenologically holographic approach \cite{key-27} in this system due to the anisotropic property of the transport.
-In this sense, we believe this holographic approach could provide a very powerful way to explore the non-perturbative Schwinger effect in the presence of anisotropy.
+This conclusion is in qualitative agreement with the phenomenologically holographic approach \cite{key-27} in this system due to the interpretation of the transport property of anisotropic matters.